 The treaty was actually translated from English into Maori by Henry Williams, who founded St. Paul’s Anglican, which we visited earlier today.
 (I assume he was human, not a bird.)

 Now I can feel all my Kiwi readers getting ready to send me angry emails letting me know that you need to spend an entire day at the Waitangi Treaty Grounds, not just come here for lunch.
 How very true!
-But I only had 24 hours in Paihia because I was visiting with a group from Intrepid Travel.
+But I only had 24 hours to find the best things to do in Paihia because I was visiting with a tour group.
+(If you’re looking for a group tour in New Zealand, I highly recommend booking with the excellent G Adventures.
+You can check out the tours they offer here.)

 I merely noshed on a scone, but I suggest getting something more substantial.
 You’ll need the energy for our afternoon’s activity.